mzdun/tester/CODE_OF_CONDUCT.md

-# wall's Code of Conduct
+# tester's Code of Conduct

 ## Our Pledge